taijeronv/taijeronv_info/content/authors/admin/_index.md

 - Teaching at the [Odesa Military Academy](https://en.wikipedia.org/wiki/Odessa_Military_Academy) in Odesa Ukraine
 - Mentoring the Afghan Uniformed Police in Khowst Province, Afghanistan
 - Teaching cadets tactical decision-making at [West Point](https://www.westpoint.edu/military/department-of-military-instruction/simulation-center) the premiere military academy in the United States.
-- Integrating [Decisive Action](http://decisive-point.com/decisive-action/) into the curriculum at Command and General Staff College
+- Integrating [Decisive Action](http://decisive-point.com/decisive-action/) into the curriculum at the Command and General Staff College

 ### What have I been doing?
 I am currently serving as the Team Operations Officer for the Odesa Monitoring